Just Updated to MacOS High Sierra: My First Impressions

 9. Better View and Editing/Writing on Icloud Mail

-Very basic update, but quite helpful.
+A basic update, but quite helpful.
 While what I’ll rant about is out of topic, I’m still really dismayed how Icloud mail can’t be used on Android phones.
-C’mon Apple.
+C’ mon Apple.
 You won’t get broke or lose customers because of that.
-Well I guess there will be a bit of a threat to your business as it won’t lessen the chances of Apple users switching to another OS, but c’mon, it’s a basic feature!
+Well, I guess there will be a bit of a threat to your business as it won’t lessen the chances of Apple users switching to another OS, but c’ mon, it’s a necessary feature!
 Can you just please be generous to your customers who are using both operating systems??!
-I had to change all my important email accounts and switch them to Gmail because of this.
+I had to change all my essential email accounts and switch them to Gmail because of this.

 10. Storage Sharing for Families

 Another one I can’t utilize, but it makes me happy that families can save up on the expensive Icloud storage.